charleskoehl/parsimonious/README.md

 # parsimonious
-Parse utilities for Parse Server cloud code and JS SDK.
+Utilities for Parse Server cloud code and JS SDK.
 Imports as a singleton instance.
 # Documentation

 ## `objPick(parseObj, keys)`